Oxen-AI/AI-Dive/README.md

 ```

 There are a few models implemented already, we are looking to extend this list to new models as the come out, or allow this interface to be implemented in your package to save you time evaluating.

+HELP US BUILD OUT OUR MODEL LIBRARY OR IMPLEMENT YOUR OWN
+TODO: Show how to do either

 * [x] Vision Transformer (ViT)
 * [ ] Llama-2